 - More documents from the case are here.

 How am I affected by the lawsuit’s settlement?

-If you are an Iranian religious minority who traveled to Vienna through the HIAS program to apply for refugee admission to the United States and you were denied refugee admission, contact firstname.lastname@example.org to learn how you will be affected by the settlement.
+If you are an Iranian religious minority who traveled to Vienna through the HIAS program to apply for refugee resettlement to the United States and you were denied refugee admission, contact firstname.lastname@example.org to learn how you will be affected by the settlement.
 You can also find out if you are a class member by visiting this website and entering your case number (also called “IR-number,” which you can find at the top of the letters you receive from the government about your application).

 You will be affected in one of two ways, depending on the reason that you were denied:

 - Reopening: If you were denied based on a vetting change that we are challenging in this case, the U.S. government will agree to reopen your case, as explained in this notice and below.

 - Review: If you were denied for another reason, you will have 90 days from the date of the court approval of the settlement to submit a Request for Review (“RFR”).
 IRAP’s resources on RFRs are available here.